mliezun/branchable-mysql/README.md

 ## Usage

-Create a like the one located in `examples/docker-compose.yml`
+Create a file like the one located in `examples/docker-compose.yml`

 ```yaml
 version: "3"